Skip to main content

 Breaking Down Barriers

 The story of Peter's vision challenges us to examine our own hearts and behaviors.
 Are there groups of people we have unintentionally excluded from our circle of love and compassion?
 Do we, like Peter, have preconceived notions about who is "in" and who is "out"?
-The Bible reminds us that "God is love" (1 John 4:8), and His love is not limited by our human boundaries.
-In Galatians 3:28, the apostle Paul writes:
+The Bible reminds us that "God is love" (), and His love is not limited by our human boundaries.
+In , the apostle Paul writes:

 "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus."

-This verse underscores the unity and equality we have in Christ, emphasizing that our differences are not barriers to God's love but rather a testament to the richness of His creation.
+This verse underscores the unity and equality we have in Christ, emphasizing that our differences are a fundamental part of God's creation, making it rich and varied.

 Practicing Inclusive Love